teddywilson/shisito-markdown-validation/README.md

 [Jekyll](https://jekyllrb.com/) to host your content without having to worry about corrupted markdown files upon deployment.

-NOTE: this project is in early stages of development.
+NOTE: this project is in early stages of development and was mainly built to learn about how Github Actions works end to end.

 ## Getting started